odota/core/README.md

 ## Notes

 - The API runs on port 5000 by default.
-- File changes made in the host directory get mirrored into the container.
+- File changes made in the host directory get mirrored into the container and changes automatically trigger restarts if `NODE_ENV=development`
 - Get a terminal into the running container: `docker exec -it odota-core bash`
 - The process manager `pm2` is used to manage the individual services.
 Each is run as a separate Node.js process.
 By default, only the web service is launched.
   - `pm2 list` See the currently running services.